furkleindustries/inklecate-node/README.md

   Try [inklecate-loader](/furkleindustries/inklecate-loader/)
 * How do I learn Ink?
   Start with the [interactive tutorial](https://furkleindustries/fictions/ink/ink_resources/ink-interactive-tutorial/).
 (The tutorial code is [here](https://github.com/furkleindustries/ink-interactive-tutorial), and makes use of this package.)
-* How do I use compile Ink source into JSON in the browser?
-  A solution for this is currently being developed at [inklecate-wasm](https://github.com/furkleindustries/inklecate-wasm) but is incomplete.